 Cornish hens (AKA Cornish game hens) are miniature versions of chickens in Britain, between 1.5 and 3 pounds each.
-They are faster and easier to cook and the meat is super tender!
+They are faster and easier to cook, and the meat is super tender.

-Variations – Create a ‘raft’ of celery and sliced onions to soak up the drippings and make a creamy and savory gravy!
+- Create a ‘raft’ of celery and sliced onions to soak up the drippings and make a creamy and savory gravy!

-Cornish hens can be stuffed with your fave dressing recipe or even roasted vegetables!
+- Cornish hens can be stuffed with your fave dressing recipe or even roasted vegetables!

 - Remove the hens and allow them to rest for about 10 minutes before serving.

-What to Serve With Cornish Hens
+How to Store Cornish Hens

-Just like whole roasted turkeys and chickens, remove the meat from the carcass before storing to avoid contamination.
-Save the carcass to make stock, if desired.
-Freeze meat in zippered bags in the freezer for up to one month.
+- Just like whole roasted turkeys and chickens, remove the meat from the carcass before storing to avoid contamination.

 Have you tried this Baked Cornish Hens recipe?
 Leave a comment and rating below!

-Baked Cornish Hens
+Cornish Hens Recipe

 Equipment